 Save space in your luggage!
 The house is fully furnished, including beach towels and a beach umbrella.
 No need to bring your own.

 There are two folding single beds available as well as a portable crib/cot/playpen for a baby.
 (Graco).
-We've also just acquired a high chair as well.
+We've also just acquired a high chair, and baby bath as well.

 You'll have all the privacy you need.
 We are Karen and Alex.
 Karen is a transplant from the U.S. and Alex is a transplant from the Alentejo region of Portugal.
 Living with us also, in a nearby cottage, is a Bulgarian family who are part of our "family".
 We live a few steps away and are always available to you for questions or problems.
 Just wave hello as we pass or stop in for a chat and a glass of wine at night.
 We will show up to water the plants in our new garden-in-progress (unless you tell us you like doing it).